-Pilate appears to have invoked Hebrew symbolism by washing his hands (Deuteronomy 21:1-8).
-If a murdered person was found on your property, by Jewish law, a sacrifice should be made.
+Pilate invoked Hebrew symbolism by washing his hands (Deuteronomy 21:1-8).
+By Jewish law, if a murdered person was found on your property, a sacrifice should be made.
 This included washing of hands, and the proclamation that the blood of the sacrificed animal was not on your hands.

 Seemingly, Pilate was indicting the crowd for murdering Jesus with symbolism they would clearly understand (Matt 27:23-25).